 Incoming first-year students who are National Merit Finalists and list the University of Puget Sound as their first choice college with the National Merit Scholarship Corporation by May 31 are eligible to receive a $1,000 to $2,000 scholarship, depending on their level of financial need.
 This scholarship is awarded to National Merit Finalists in addition to other academic scholarships they may receive.
 See more information on National Merit Scholarships.

 The All-Washington Academic Team (AWAT) is a scholarship recognition program for Washington State's top academic achievers at the Community College level.
 Puget Sound will offer up to three $2,000 scholarships to All-Washington Team members.
 This scholarship is awarded to All-Washington Team members in addition to other academic scholarships they may receive.
 See more information on AWAT Scholarships.

 Applicants must demonstrate talent in art, forensics, music, or theatre.
 Recipients are expected to share their talents through performance or other forms of demonstration.
 Auditions and/or scholarship applications are required.

 Recipients are expected to take an active role in musical activities and participate either in a university performing music group or as an accompanist.
-The deadline to register for an in person audition or indicate an intention to submit a video-recorded audition will vary based on your admission application plan.
-Please review registration details provided in the link above.
+The deadline to register for an in person audition or indicate an intention to submit a video-recorded audition is Dec.
+10.

 $1,000 - $1,500 per year